CALL FOR POSTER PRESENTATIONS EXTENDED UNTIL FEBRUARY 3, 2023!

 The LAND Student Poster Session is open to any student enrolled in a credit class at a public Michigan two-year college during the 2022 calendar year.

 The LAND Student Poster Session showcases the scholarly work of students or student teams.
 The projects may be complete or they may be ongoing.

-- Selected student presenters will be expected to present their posters on Friday, February 19, 2021 at the LAND Conference via Zoom online.
+- Selected student presenters will be expected to present their posters virtually on Friday, February 24, 2023 at the LAND Conference.

-- Technology may be used: Prezi, PowerPoint, audio, video, internet, etc.
+- The following technology may be used to share the poster: Prezi, PowerPoint, audio, video, internet, etc.

 Submit the following via the official Google form:

 - Name(s) of (co-)author(s) and their institutional affiliation;

 - A 50- to 200-word abstract (one or two paragraphs) that includes at least the following elements:

 - Brief background information on the topic for a general audience;